mapninja/Earthsys144/week07/03_TURN_IN_getting_xyz_tiles_from_earth_engine.md

 Map.addLayer(temperatureAboveGround, visParams, 'Temperature Above Ground');
 ```

-To add the getMap() function to your chosen script, use the following steps:
+To add the `getMapId()` function to your chosen script, use the following steps:

 1. Identify the image or image collection being displayed.
 3. Identify the visualization parameters, particularly the name of the variable holding the parameters.